-The course aims to help students to become informed about the different movement towards closer ecclesiastical union and to develop awareness of the need to increase understanding of the importance of such corporation for Caribbean integration.
-At the end of the course they should be able to understand the establishment and growth of ecumenical relations in the Caribbean.
+The course aims to help students to become informed about the different movement towards closer ecclesiastical union and to develop awareness of the need to increase understanding of the importance of such co-operation for Caribbean integration.
+At the end of the course students should be able to understand the establishment and growth of ecumenical relations in the Caribbean.